 He also had a passion for history, so he chose to include students with a similar passion in the department of history in the College of Humanities and Fine Arts.
 Over the years, hundreds of students have benefitted from Krikor's gift.

-Now, Krikor has elected to make a bequest to UMass Amherst for this same scholarship fund.
+Krikor also made a bequest to UMass Amherst for this same scholarship fund.
 His generous bequest will help many more students realize their academic dreams while also fulfilling his desire to help students and honoring his core values in perpetuity.

 A beneficiary of the GI Bill, Krikor received his degree in civil and environmental engineering.
 He was a career civil engineer with the Army Corps of Engineers, retiring after nearly 30 years of designing critical flood control structures throughout New England.

-Though he is more than 90 years old, Krikor's strong Armenian family roots and appetite for history endure — and UMass Amherst is grateful to be the beneficiary of his passions.
+Throughout his life, Krikor's strong Armenian family roots and appetite for history endured — and UMass Amherst is grateful to be the beneficiary of his passions.

 Not all those who include UMass Amherst in their estate plans wish to share their identities.
 Still, their gifts are greatly appreciated and we thank them for their generosity.
 For instance, a recent bequest to the College of Humanities and Fine Arts will remain anonymous until it is realized.
 An alumna of the English department and her husband created a bequest that will be used to establish an endowed scholarship fund.
 The award will be based on merit and need and will be awarded to students entering their sophomore year and will fund them until they graduate.